Freelance Taxes: The Benefits and Burdens of Working Solo

 4 – Filing a Schedule C

-As a freelancer, you have to report income and expenses on a separate tax form or Schedule C, which can complicate your tax-filing experience.
+As a freelancer, you have to report income and expenses on a separate small business tax forms or Schedule C, which can complicate your tax-filing experience.
 However, if you maintain good records of income and expenses, you’ll be well-prepared when tax season rolls around.

 These Tax Benefits Could Save You Money: